AWCXV/MUFusion/README.md

 # MUFusion
-This is the implementation of MUFUsion
+This is the code of the paper titled as "UNIFusion: A Lightweight Unified Image Fusion Network".